 The most significant risk and issue facing councils and the wider public sector during 2020-21 is the COVID-19 pandemic.
 We have shaped our work to provide assurance and challenge in a way which helps to support the Council through this period.
-Our work for 2020-21 includes:
+Our work undertaken in 2020-21 includes:

-- Recovery planning in response to the COVID-19 pandemic - COVID-learning project helping to identify and share learning from the way in which public bodies have responded to the pandemic - Assurance and risk assessment - A review of the Council's financial sustainability - A review of waste services
+- Recovery planning in response to the COVID-19 pandemic - COVID-learning project helping to identify and share learning from the way in which public bodies have responded to the pandemic - Assurance and risk assessment - A review of the Council's financial sustainability - A review of Ffordd Gwynedd - North Wales Economic Ambition Board - Commissioning Older People's Care Home Placements North Wales Councils and Betsi Cadwaladr University Health Board